-Whether you’re looking for a change of scenery or want to advance your career, learning how to become a HGV driver could be the first step of your new professional life, helping to deliver cargo around the country or even internationally when you get your first driving job.
-HGV drivers are some of the most important people in ensuring important deliveries get to where they need to go in a timely manner.
+Whether you're looking for a change of scenery or want to advance your career, learning how to become a HGV driver could be the first step of your new professional life.
+You could be helping to deliver cargo around the country or even internationally when you get your first driving job.
+Lorry drivers are some of the most important people in ensuring important deliveries get to where they need to go in a timely manner.

-Becoming a HGV driver will require you to work potentially very long hours whilst transporting goods to and from manufacturing plants and retail locations.
+Becoming a professional delivery driver will require you to work potentially very long hours whilst transporting goods to and from manufacturing plants and retail locations.

-With HGV drivers ever in demand, it’s never too late to start a career in this industry for one of the many companies in the UK currently hiring.
-If you want to learn how to become a lorry driver, there are a few requirements you’ll have to fulfil and some training to undertake before you begin.
-Once you’ve completed any training, you can start to look at HGV driver CV templates to help you nail the first step.
+With HGV drivers ever in demand, it’s never too late to start a career in this industry.
+And there are many companies in the UK currently hiring.
+If you want to learn how to become a lorry driver, there are a few requirements you’ll have to fulfil.
+There's also some training to undertake before you begin.
+Once you’ve completed any training, you can start to look at our HGV driver CV templates to help you nail the first step.

-Becoming a HGV driver will require you to hold a full UK driving licence and be over the age of 18.
-If you have a full car license, you’ll be able to undertake a HGV driving theory and practical test to start the process of becoming a qualified lorry driver.
+To become a heavy goods vehicle driver you must hold a full UK driving licence and be over the age of 18.
+If you have a full car license, you can take a HGV driving theory and practical test to start the process of becoming a qualified lorry driver.
 The full costs of obtaining the qualifications needed are estimated to be £250 to £300.

 You can get full details on the tests and fees from the the government's web page on becoming a lorry driver or bus driver.
 It can take 8-10 weeks to complete all of the necessary steps.
-Once you’ve completed these steps, you’re ready to become employed as a fully qualified HGV driver.
+Once you’ve completed these steps, you’re ready to become employed as a fully qualified lorry driver.
 Most companies will also offer additional training, but these steps are necessary to complete before you start job hunting.
 Many companies will ask about your experience as part of their HGV interview questions, so you should know your qualifications inside out before an interview.

 Lengthy experience will sometimes play a factor when it comes to being employed as a HGV driver.
-Some companies won’t require you to have any experience other than the requirements listed above, although others will only offer applicants a job if they have 1 or more years experience as a driver.
+Some companies won’t require you to have any experience other than the requirements listed above.
+Other companies will only offer applicants a job if they have 1 or more years experience as a driver..

-This will vary by company, so make sure to check the job description to see if the company has any experience requirements before you apply.
+As this varies by company, check the job description to see if there are any experience requirements before you apply.

 The average salary of a HGV driver varies depending on experience, vehicle driven, location, cargo you’re transporting, company you work for and other factors.

-There are also regulations in place regarding rests during hours of work, including 45 hours of rest in any given week and at least 45 minutes of rest every 4 and a half hours of driving.
+There are also regulations in place regarding rests during hours of work.
+You'll need to take 45 hours of rest in any given week and at least 45 minutes of rest every 4 and a half hours of driving.

 We offer driving jobs from all around the country so there's no need to travel far to start your dream job.
 With new driving jobs being regularly added to our list, there's no excuse not to enquire about your new position today!